United States Department of Energy National Laboratories: National Scientific User Facilities

 The DOE Office of Science operates an extensive network of 28 national scientific user facilities.
 A total of over 30,000 scientific users from universities, national laboratories, and technology companies use these facilities to advance their research and development.
-The staff of experts at each facility who build and operate the associated instruments and work with visiting scientists to mount experiments with them.
+The staff of experts at each facility who build and operate the associated instruments also work with visiting scientists to mount experiments with them.
 This access and support is provided without charge to qualified scientific groups, with priority based on recommendations by expert review panels.
 All six research offices support scientific user facilities at national laboratories.